Learn About Tiles

 Ceramic tiles are low maintenance, are available in an endless colour range and are produced at a low cost.
 They are more suitable for use in domestic areas although chips may be noticeable due to the interior of the tile being coloured differently.

 A hybrid option is to have a glazed porcelain tile which is popular for time-conscious builders and home owners.
-For ceramic tiles Sydney and NSW contact ColorTile for service and advice.
+If you are a Sydney or NSW resident looking for ceramic tiles, contact ColorTile for service and advice.

 Double-loaded porcelain is manufactured with two layers of porcelain pressed together and fired.
 The top layer (approx 2-5mm thick) and base porcelain are pressed together under high pressure.
 The top layer is made up of porcelain clays that have been randomly infused with various dyes, which create a beautiful range of colour combinations and patterns similar to natural stones.